BeboFekry/I-Care-Smart-Doctor/README.md

 ![Scan Work Flow](media/resize-17111791171404206655GettyImages1185128095600x337.jpg)

 Can detect body diseases from CT scans and diagnosis if there is 'Cyst', 'Stones' or 'Tumors'

+**Methodology:** Developed a multi-class classification CNN model VGG16 architecture for CT Scans identifying 4 classes (Cyst, Stone, Tumor, or Normal) with 4 neurons in the output layers and activation function Softmax.

 ---